Nonmetricity theories and aspects of gauge symmetry: Introduction

-Despite of being called either as nonmetricity or symmetric teleparallel theories, and formally presented as theories whose affine properties differ from those of Riemann geometry, in particular due to nonvanishing nonmetricity, these are gravitational theories that are built over (generalized) Weyl geometry spaces.
-In consequence these theories are strongly constrained by the so called ``second clock effect'' (SCE) \cite{adler-book, perlick-1991, novello-1992, 2clock-1, 2clock-2, 2clock-3, 2clock-4, 2clock-5, 2clock-delhom, 2clock-no-1, 2clock-tomi}.
+\bea \nabla_\alpha g_{\mu\nu}=-Q_{\alpha\mu\nu}. \eea The nonmetricity tensor $Q_{\alpha\mu\nu}$ is symmetric in the second and third indices.
+It measures how much the length of given vector varies during parallel transport \cite{beltran-univ-2019}.
+In consequence one may wonder whether these theories are affected as well by the second clock effect \cite{adler-book, perlick-1991, novello-1992, tucker, 2clock-1, 2clock-2, 2clock-3, 2clock-4, 2clock-5, 2clock-delhom, 2clock-no-1, 2clock-hobson, 2clock-tomi, tomi-replay}.
 The SCE was the reason why the original Weyl ideas about gauge invariant theory of gravity based in Weyl geometry spaces \cite{weyl-1917} were rejected in the first place \cite{scholz-2017}.
-Despite that there are scattered works that put the SCE on the firing line \cite{2clock-no-1, 2clock-tomi, cheng-1988, cheng-arxiv}, the overwhelming majority of authors converge in the inevitability of this effect in Weyl geometry frameworks.
-Hence, it feels awkward that, but for a few works \cite{2clock-delhom, 2clock-tomi}, in most of the papers on symmetric teleparallel theories the SCE issue is avoided.
-Another very important aspect of Weyl geometry that is avoided (perhaps forgotten) in these papers is the one about Weyl gauge symmetry which is tightly linked with the second clock effect.
-This symmetry is naturally built-in in Weyl geometry spaces, including their symmetric teleparallel version.
-In this regard there is no point in investigating STTs of gravity that do not respect Weyl gauge symmetry, since it is a manifest symmetry of underlying Weyl spaces on which the STTs operate.
+Despite that there are scattered works that challenge the SCE \cite{2clock-no-1, 2clock-hobson, 2clock-tomi, tomi-replay}, the overwhelming majority of authors converge in the inevitability of this effect in Weyl geometry frameworks.
+There are a few works where the SCE is investigated within the framework of nonmetricity theories as well as of the STTs \cite{2clock-delhom, 2clock-tomi}, so that we feel this issue requires of more detailed investigation.

-The Weyl rescalings or, also, Weyl gauge transformations, are composed of a conformal transformation of the metric: